pookjw/darksun/README.md

 Only works with latest iOS version including beta.
 Not for old iOS.

-darkson uses [emonti/ota2tar](https://github.com/emonti/ota2tar) so requires libarchive to run.
+darksun uses [emonti/ota2tar](https://github.com/emonti/ota2tar) so requires libarchive to run.

 ## Usage